cc13com/apex_getweather/README.md

 At the moment the selected location will be localized by geographic coordinates (lat, lon).
 The results are the temperature, conditions and weather icon.

+### Installation

+1. Download the file "dynamic_action_plugin_com_cc13_getweather.sql"
+2. Install this plugin in your APEX application
+3. Add the needed APEX fields on your page
+4. Create a Dynamic Action "GetWeather"

 ### The parameters of this plugin are:

 | Parameter        | Description           | Field           |